-- Minimize the use of cars.
+- Minimize your driving.
 Lower level ozone depletion is caused by car fumes.
 Driving less will automatically reduce the amount of ozone in the air.

 - Do not use cleaning products that are harmful to the environment and people.
-Many cleaning products contain solvents and substances that are corrosive, replace these dangerous substances with non-toxic products such as vinegar or bicarbonate can help with low level ozone depletion.
+Many cleaning products contain solvents and substances that are corrosive; replace these dangerous substances with non-toxic products such as vinegar or bicarbonate.
+This can help with low-level ozone depletion.

 Action 2: Planet Protector

-- Buy local.
-In this way, you not only get local fresh products but you avoid consuming items that have traveled long distances.
-The more distance traveled, the more nitrous oxide is produced due to the medium used to transport that product.
+- Buy locally.
+You not only get fresh local products; you avoid consuming items that have traveled long distances.
+The more distance products travel, the more nitrous oxide is produced.

 Action 3: Earth Angel

-- Maintain air conditioners.
-Malfunctions cause CFC to escape into the atmosphere.
+- Maintain your air conditioner.
+Malfunctioning air conditioners cause CFCs to escape into the atmosphere.

 - Dispose of old air conditioners and refrigerators properly and not just into the garbage dump, as older models used CFCs.
 Newer models should be CFC-free, but do your research to confirm.